 contextuality of judgments and decisions, which is captured in quantum theory through the idea of "interference" understood as the context generated by doing that a first judgment (or decision) interferes with subsequent judgments (or decisions) to produce effects of order, for which judgments and decisions are non-commutative.

-quantum entanglement: in quantum physics, it refers to the phenomenon by which observation of a part of a system instantly affects the state of another part of the system, even though their respective systems are separated by sidereal distances.
+quantum entanglement: in quantum physics, it refers to the phenomenon by which observation of a part of a system instantly affects the state of another part of the system, even though sidereal distances separate their respective systems.

-The crucial element is that interlocking systems do not they can validly be decomposed and modeled as separate subsystems.
-This promotes the development of quantum-type models for cognitive phenomena that are not decomposable by their very nature and for which quantum theory provides formal tools to model them as non-interacting systems. decomposable (or non-reductionist).
+The crucial element is that interlocking systems can no validly be decomposed and modeled as separate subsystems.
+This promotes the development of quantum-type models for cognitive phenomena that are not decomposable by their very nature and for which quantum theory provides formal tools to model them as non-interacting systems, decomposable (or non-reductionist).

 Busemeyer and Other researchers (Wang et al., 2013) try to answer very important questions such as:

-The relevance now is to advance the state of the art with a vision of where we are and where research efforts are directed.
-If we join these efforts to the rise of quantum computing perhaps we could become closer to validating the cognitive models and see the birth of artificial general intelligence.
-Or maybe not.
+The relevancy now lies in the advance of the state of the art following a vision of where we are and where research efforts are directed.
+If we join these efforts to the rise of quantum computing, perhaps we could become closer to validating the cognitive models and observing artificial general intelligence's birth.